YonTheGozerian/kkjvxk/README.md

 redis sorted sets ( zadd ) in english

+then can translate to kangi

+using python flask

+using sqlite

 a) kangi - around 1,000 kanji cover the majority of everyday reading and writing needs according to chatgpt

 b) modern day Japan - captain, doctor, scientist, etc